Salem, Oregon

 8:00 a.m.–5:00 p.m.

-If you know a child who may have a fire setting problem, please contact the Salem Fire Department to set up an appointment for evaluation and education.
+If you know a child who may have a problem with fire setting, contact the Salem Fire Department to schedule an appointment for evaluation and education.

-- Teach young children that fire is a tool we use for cooking or to heat our homes.
+- Teach young children that fire is a tool used for cooking or heating, not for play

-- Keep all matches and lighters out of reach of very young children.
+- Keep matches and lighters out of reach of young children

-- Keep your home safe and set the example for your children.
-They can learn fire safety by helping you.
+- Keep your home safe and involve children in fire safety practices so they can learn by helping you

 The Problem